We Love Doodles

 Groodle Grooming

 Since the Groodle has nonshedding hair, you will need to groom this dog every 8 to 12 weeks.
 We wrote a really in-depth Goldendoodle Grooming Guide that will answer all the questions you have.
-If your Groodle is extra matted, you may have to Shave your Goldendoodle in which we also wrote an in-depth article.
+If your Groodle is extra matted, you may have to Shave your Goldendoodle – check out our article on the subject.

 Groodle Generations